Head of Learning

 The courses are differentiated, each focusing on a pathway that will meet the learning needs of a particular group of senior secondary students.

 We recognise at North Albany that students have many different skills and interests.
 We aim to provide all students with a sound working knowledge in mathematics.
-We encourage and support students talented in mathematics to extend themselves by developing high level skills.
+We encourage and support students talented in mathematics to extend themselves by developing high-level skills.
 Students are encouraged to enter various competitions and activities each year and we have a strong tradition of participation and success in these areas.
-A senior student recently attended the National Mathematics Summer School; a two week residential school held each January in Canberra.

 The Mathematics staff also provides tutoring at an after school study group in the library.
 Please contact the Mathematics Head of Learning Area for more details.